Doug McRitchie

-Douglas Allan McRitchie (1923–1998) was an Australian rugby league player who played in the 1940s and 1950s.
+Douglas Allan McRitchie (31 July 1923 – 30 July 1998) was an Australian rugby league footballer who played in the 1940s and 1950s.
 A New South Wales state and Australia national representative centre, he played his club football in Sydney for the St. George club.

-St. George career
+St. George Dragons career

-McRitchie was a St. George local junior who was graded in 1940.
+McRitchie was a St. George Dragons local junior who was graded in 1940.
 He had a long career with the club playing eight seasons in first grade between 1942 and 1950.
 McRitchie featured in three Grand finals for the club.
 He was part of two sides who lost deciders - 1942 and 1946 and saw success with the 1949 premiership team.

-His career was disrupted during by WWII, he enlisted in the AIF and he saw service in New Guinea with the 129 Australian Brigade.
+His career was disrupted by WWII, he enlisted in the AIF and he saw service in New Guinea with the 129 Australian Brigade.
 After demobilisation, he resumed his playing career at St George, and he captained and co-coached the club with head coach Charlie Lynch in the 1947 NSWRFL season.